Installation

 Run Your First Attack

-Once you have a config file and API key set up, running Companion is a single command:
+Once you have a config file and authentication set up, running Injectprompt CLI is a single command:

 bash